sustainable-software-guidelines/Sustainable-Software-Development/README.md

 ## Questions
 We welcome any questions or discussions.
 Check out [Questions](./Questions.md/) for more details.

 **Together, we can build a more sustainable digital future.**

+## Disclaimer
+ITU does not endorse or recommend any specific tools, methodologies, or partners referenced in this repository.
+The content is shared solely as a resource to facilitate knowledge exchange and promote sustainable digital transformation.